zhuxchong/coding-challenge-test-submission/README.md

 - [ ] Prevent duplicate addresses.
 - [ ] Write a state update which removes an address from the addresses array.

+### Bonus
+- [ ] Refactor the code in pages/api/getAddresses so that there is no duplication of logic for street number and postcode digit checking